 Dr. Nowland says that his earliest influence guiding him toward a veterinary career was his grandfather who owned a farm in Clifton, Texas, as well as watching the local veterinarian work on the cattle and dogs at the farm.
 "Growing up I spent a lot of time at my grandfather's farm and helped with the cattle," he says.
 "I also spent a lot of time while growing up in Pflugerville at friends' farms helping with the livestock.
 I also raised hogs in high school for FFA and then started working at a small animal hospital in Austin when I was 16."

-After having practiced since 1984, Dr. Nowland says that he still enjoys the variety of the work.
+Even though he has practiced since 1984, Dr. Nowland says that he still enjoys the variety of the work.
 "One minute you are a surgeon, the next a dermatologist, the next a radiologist, and the next an orthopedist.
 I especially enjoy the reward of making animals well and their owners happy."

 Dr. Nowland attended Texas A&M University and George Mason University in Virginia for his undergraduate studies.
 He received a Bachelor of Science in Biomedical Science from Texas A&M University in 1981, graduating Magna Cum Laude.